Ambiguous behavior

 Executive Fit

-At this level, design leadership is less about owning the right answer personally and more about improving how an organization frames, chooses, and delivers the right work.
+At Director level, design leadership is less about having the final answer personally and more about improving how an organization frames, chooses, and ships the right work.

 What I optimize for